petsc/petsc/doc/manual/tao.rst

 the command line argument
 ``-tao_nls_init_type <constant,direction,interpolation>``;
-``interpolation``, which chooses an initial value based on the interpolation scheme found in :cite:`CGT`, is the default.
+``interpolation``, which chooses an initial value based on the interpolation scheme found in :cite:`cgt`, is the default.
 This scheme performs a number of function and gradient evaluations to determine a radius such that the reduction predicted by the quadratic model along the gradient direction coincides with the actual reduction